Three years ago, the city told developers: You can either pay into a fund or build affordable housing units yourselves.

 As Seattle housing prices have soared, lower income residents have been priced out of the city.
 Some squeeze into ever tinier apartments, some move away and some become homeless.
 Politicians have vowed to add more affordable housing — but production isn’t coming close to meeting demand.

-Emily Alvarado, who manages policy and equitable development for the city’s Office of Housing, says designing new buildings and obtaining construction permits is a time-consuming process.
+Emily Alvarado, who manages policy and equitable development for the city’s Office of Housing, said designing new buildings and obtaining construction permits is a time-consuming process.

 And the mandatory part of HALA only really got going last year.